realiii/fudgeo/README.md

 # fudgeo

-`fudgeo` removes the *fear uncertainty doubt* from using GeoPackages with Python. `fudgeo` is a simple package for creating OGC GeoPackages, Feature Classes, Tables, and geometries (read and write).
+`fudgeo` removes the *fear uncertainty doubt* from using GeoPackages with Python. `fudgeo` is a lightweight package for creating OGC GeoPackages, Feature Classes, Tables, and geometries (read and write).

 For details on OGC GeoPackages, please see the [OGC web page](http://www.geopackage.org/).